nativescript-community/nativescript-vscode-extension/README.md

 To install [NativeScript](https://www.nativescript.org/) and all its dependencies, follow the instructions in our [getting started guide](http://docs.nativescript.org/start/getting-started#getting-up-and-running).

+> Note: The VS Code extension requires [nativescript node module](https://www.npmjs.com/package/nativescript) to be globally installed.
+If you are using [nvm](https://github.com/creationix/nvm) to manage you node versions, make sure that `nativescript` is installed in your default nodeJS version.
+To check which is your default node version execute 'nvm ls' on the command prompt and you should see something like 'default -> 5.5.0 (-> v5.5.0)' in the output.

 ### Setup the extension

 Create NativeScript application by running `tns create MyApp` and open `MyApp` folder in Visual Studio Code.
 Open the Debug Panel, click the gear icon